 In my third year at university I visited Baillie Gifford’s Data Centre and was surprised by their networking set up.
 I had previously done a placement in a technology research company in London.
 They were only just starting to install the networking kit that Baillie Gifford currently use and are about to upgrade.
 The technology here is already leading edge, but they continually strive to find even better solutions for the business.

-The skill that has helped me most is my eagerness to get involved.
-You need to have the tenacity to get stuck in and grasp opportunities.
-But it’s not just about the skills you have; it’s about your willingness to learn new ones, too.
-I’ve been on assertiveness and plain English courses, and during Baillie Gifford’s LearnFest week, I attended a leadership skills course and a visual thinking session.
+At Baillie Gifford it’s not just about the skills you have; it’s about your willingness to learn new ones, too.
+I’ve been on internal assertiveness courses, and during Baillie Gifford’s LearnFest week, I attended a leadership skills course and a visual thinking session.
 These have really changed how I behave professionally and given me a new level of confidence.